Temple of Athena Polias (Priene): Construction

-After the Construction
+After the construction

 The temple became a ruin in the 7th century due to earthquakes.
 After that, only minor pillaging happened.
 The lowest stratum in the cella was untouched.
 It was because the metals of the cella doorway remained during the third excavation in 1868 and locals or invaders usually loot precious bronze if they discovered it.
 The temple’s materials were mostly stationed at the original site.
 Therefore, it becomes one of the rare undisturbed sites to understand Hellenistic temples.
 The peaceful abandoning of Priene may also contribute to the temple’s completeness nowadays.
-Currently, there are five columns reconstructed in 1965.
+There are five columns that were reconstructed in 1965.
 The rest of the site is full of scattered stones and ruins.

 Architecture

 The architecture style is an Ionic order temple, doubtlessly.
 However, While the Britannia Encyclopaedia claimed it is a typical pure Ionic style, Gruben suggested that older elements were combined.
 Gruben stated his claim from the harmonious dimension ratio which was the exact integral multiples of the attic feet (29.46 cm).
 He believed that this was a feature from academicism of late Classical era.